 Though it is famous for its applications in the culinary world, rosemary has uses that reach far beyond cook books or holiday meals.
-Rosemary essential oil is a versatile essential oil that proves useful in everyday life for things like promoting healthy-looking hair, creating a relaxing massage, cooking healthy meals, and more.
-It even supports healthy digestion.* Learn more about Rosemary oil and discover the diverse uses for this herbaceous, energizing doTERRA product.
+Rosemary oil is a versatile essential oil that proves useful in everyday life for things like promoting healthy-looking hair and creating a relaxing massage.
+Learn more about Rosemary oil and discover the diverse uses for this herbaceous, energizing doTERRA product.

 Main Chemical Components: 1,8-Cineole, a-pinene, camphor